Eagle’s Syndrome

 The big idea of the Blair technique is that by restoring the normal alignment, motion and stability at the junction between your head and neck, your own nervous system and its innate mechanisms are able to do what your body is designed to do: heal itself.
 And when that force is able to flow freely through your body from above-down, inside-out, anything it possible.

-If you are looking for a chiropractor in Spokane, visit our home page more information.
-To schedule a new patient appointment with our Mead (north Spokane) or South Hill offices, complete a new patient request form here or call us direct at 509-315-8166.
+If you are looking for a Chiropractor in Spokane, visit our home page more information.
+To schedule a new patient appointment with our Mead (north Spokane) or South Hill offices, complete a New patient request form here or call us direct at 509-315-8166.